stevencox/grayson/README.md

 =======

 Grayson is a toolchain for designing, executing, debugging and sharing scientific workflows.
 It consists of
-   - An editor, yEd by yWorks for creating workflow components
+   1. An editor, yEd by yWorks, for creating visual workflow components
-   - A compiler for parsing and linking components into a workflow
+   2. A compiler for parsing and linking components into a workflow
-   - A visual debugger for executing and troubleshooting workflows
+   3. A visual debugger for executing and troubleshooting workflows

 Editor:
 -------